 This policy covers common florist risks, such as customer property damage and customer injuries.
 Bundle with property insurance for savings in a business owner’s policy.

-Once a florist’s policy limit is reached, umbrella insurance (or excess liability insurance) boosts coverage on general liability or employer’s liability policies.
+Once a florist’s policy limit is reached, umbrella insurance (or excess liability insurance) boosts coverage on general liability, commercial auto, or employer’s liability policies.

 Commercial auto insurance is usually required for business-owned vehicles.
 It covers the costs of accidents involving a florist's delivery van or other vehicle.